MFahad777/Typy-js/README.md

 ## Validation.customSanitizer(validation_options)

-A function that returns a validation middleware function defined by user.
+A function that returns a sanitizer middleware function defined by user.

 `validation_options (Required)`
 - `customFunction (Required)`: A custom function, which can be defined by user.